Beach volleyball: History

 Beach volleyball is a variant of indoor volleyball, which was invented in 1895 by William G. Morgan.
 Beach volleyball most likely originated in 1915 on Waikiki Beach in Hawaii, at the Outrigger Canoe Club.
-According to a 1978 interview of an Outrigger Canoe Club member, George David "Dad" Center put a net up there, and the first recorded game of beach volleyball took place.
+According to a 1978 interview with an Outrigger Canoe Club member, George David "Dad" Center put a net up there, and the first recorded game of beach volleyball took place.
 In 1920, new jetties in Santa Monica, California created a large sandy area for public enjoyment.
 This planted the seed for beach volleyball development in that region.
 The first permanent nets began to appear, and people soon began playing recreational games on public parts of the beach and in private beach clubs.
 Eleven such beach clubs appeared in the Santa Monica area, beginning in late 1922.
 The first inter-club competitions were staged in 1924.

 Most of these early beach volleyball matches were played with teams of at least six players per side, much like indoor volleyball.
 The concept of the modern two-man beach volleyball game is credited to Paul "Pablo" Johnson of the Santa Monica Athletic Club.
 In the summer of 1930, while waiting for players to show up for a six-man game at the Santa Monica Athletic Club, Johnson decided to try playing with only the four people present, forming two two-man teams for the first recorded beach volleyball doubles game.
 The players realized that with fewer players on the court, a taller player's height advantage could be neutralized by a shorter player's speed and ball control.
 The popularity of the two-man game spread to other nearby beach clubs and eventually to the public courts.
 The two-player version of the game is the most widely played version as well as the only one contested at an elite level.